-(1) A legislator is a member or beneficiary of the New Hampshire Retirement System and has disclosed this financial interest in checklist category "(g) New Hampshire Retirement System" on the Financial Disclosure Form.
+(Advisory Opinion 1992-3).
 In this hypothetical example, the legislature is considering a bill to increase the state's contribution to the System for all members or affected group members or beneficiaries.
 The legislator stands to derive a direct financial benefit from passage of this legislation; however, this benefit would presumably be no greater than the benefit derived by the many other members of the System throughout the state.
-Therefore, in this example the legislator's disclosure of membership in or being a beneficiary of the System on the Financial Disclosure Form would satisfy the requirements of the Ethics Guidelines' disclosure provisions.
+Therefore, in this example the legislator's disclosure of membership in or being a beneficiary of the System on the Financial Disclosure Form would satisfy the requirements of the Ethics Guidelines' disclosure provisions and the legislator would not be required to file a Declaration of Intent Form or make a verbal disclosure.